-Polo was established in Austria around 1910 thanks to Prince Otto Windisch-Graetz, Prince Vinzenz Auersperg, Count (and later Prince) Ulrich Ferdinand Kinsky and Count Gizycki who founded the Riding and Polo Club of Vienna on the 23rd of October 1910.
+Polo came to Austria around 1910 thanks to Prince Otto Windisch-Graetz, Prince Vinzenz Auersperg, Count (and later prince) Ulrich Ferdinand Kinsky and Count Gizycki who founded the Riding and Polo Club of Vienna on the 23rd of October 1910.

 In the early days, the games inKottingbrunn attracted an enthusiastic audience from Vienna, Baden and even places as distant as Semmering.
 This was the beginning of what later became known as the centre of polo in Central Europe.

 The Jockey Club, at that time owned by Kottingbrunn, incorporated Freudenau, allowing the Riding and Polo Club of Vienna to function on their own grounds.
 Soon after this, and before the season of 1913, the clubhouse was opened.
 Nowadays it belongs to the Golf Club of Vienna.
 The promising start was abruptly

 ended by the outbreak of World War I. It was not until 1925 that a polo ball was hit once again on its grounds.
 In the following years polo took anupward trend.
 The number of players rose to 38.
 Stables were built at the Club, and the stands were enlarged.
 With growing international participation, Viennese polo reached one of its high points in the season of 1929 with 53 players from 8 countries, and 230 polo ponies.
 Up until mid-June 8 Cups were held.
 Admission of excellent players – English and the US in particular – elevated the level of polo to that never seen before in Vienna.

 In the spring of 1932 the signs of the world economic crisis began to overshadow Vienna.
 In an extraordinary